 Following the significant decline in 2014 - 2016, the Ukrainian economy started to demonstrate certain signs of recovery and growth.
 Main risks affecting the sustainability of the emerging economic trends are represented by the continuing tensions in geopolitical relations with the Russian Federation; lack of the clear consensus as to the directions of the institutional reforms, including public administration, judiciary system and reforms in core sectors of the economy; acceleration of labour emigration and low level of capital inflow.
 Since 2017 Ukrainian economy is showing signs of recovery from the structural crisis of previous years.
+The yearon-year inflation rate has decreased to 4.1% during 2019, while GDP continued to grow at 3.3%.
+Starting from the first quarter of 2020, the Ukrainian economy has been contracting amid a decrease in industrial output and lockdown measures introduced in March 2020 to contain the spread of the COVID-19 pandemic, while the easing of restrictive anti-pandemic measures spurred economy recovery in the second half of the year.
+Overall, the National Bank of Ukraine ("NBU") expects real GDP to fall by 4.4% year-onyear in 2020, compared with a growth of 3.3% in 2019.
+In 2020 the NBU continued its inflation targeting policy resulting in the annualised inflation rate in Ukraine of 5.0% in 2020 as compared to 4.1% in 2019 and periodically changed its refinancing rate to 6.0% in June 2020 from 13.5% in December 2019.

-The year-on-year inflation rate has decreased to 4.1% during 2019 (as compared to 9.8% in 2018 and 13.7% in 2017), while GDP continued to grow at 3.3% (after 3.4% and 2% growth in 2018 and 2017, respectively).
-In addition, 2019 was a yet another successful year for the monetary policy, which led to the stabilisation and revaluation of the national currency.
-The National Bank of Ukraine ("NBU") continues its inflation targeting policy and periodically changed its refinancing rate up from 12.5% in May 2017 to 18.0% in September 2018 and down to 13.5% in December 2019 with further reduction to 10.0% in March 2020.
-The NBU continued floating exchange rate policy and 2019 was finished at UAH 23.69 per USD, compared to UAH 28.07 and 27.69 per USD as at 31 December 2018 and 2017, respectively.
+The NBU continued floating exchange rate policy and 2020 was finished at UAH 28.27 per USD, compared to UAH 23.69 and 27.69 per USD as at 31 December 2019 and 2018, respectively.
 As an element of currency regime liberalization, the NBU continued its policy of easing currency restrictions and decreased share of mandatory sale for foreign currency proceeds from 50% down to 30% with effect from 1 March 2019 and cancelled mandatory sale in its entirety on 20 June 2019.
 In addition, on 16 May 2019, the NBU increased foreign currency denominated export/import transaction settlement period from 180 up to 365 days.
 Furthermore, on 7 May 2019, the NBU increased the limit for dividends payments by Ukrainian companies to non-residents to EUR 12 million per month and subsequently cancelled this limitation from 10 July 2019.